ghi-electronics/Docs/software/tinyclr/tutorials/graphics.md

     *Adjustment* is integer number of EM units to adjust the internal leading.
 Can be positive or negative.
 Can only be used once per .fntdef file.
 If it is used more than once, only the last occurrence will be used.

 * AdjustLeftMargin *adjustment*

     *Adjustment* is integer number of device units to add to the left margin.
 Can be positive or negative.
-Applies to the characters specified by the ImportRange option most closely following this option.
+Applies to the characters specified by the ImportRange statement that most closely follows this option.

 * AdjustRightMargin *adjustment*

     *Adjustment* is integer number of EM units to add to the right margin.
 Can be positive or negative.
-Applies to the characters specified by the ImportRange statement most closely following this statement.
+Applies to the characters specified by the ImportRange statement that most closely follows this statement.

 * AntiAlias *level*

     *Level* can be 1, 2, 4, or 8.
 Font bitmaps will contain 2, 5, 17, or 65 levels of gray respectively.
 Must come after the SelectFont statement specifying the font to which this statement applies.
-May be applied to a range of characters defined by the ImnportRange option.
+May be applied to a range of characters defined by the ImportRange option.

 * ImportRange *start end*